rob-blackbourn/jetblack-js-date-tz/manual/guide/getting-started.md

 The main [[DateTz]] class provides the functionality of the built in `Date` class in a modern form, with some of the idiosyncrasies removed (e.g. month 1 is January).
+Things like year and month are properties.
+The object itself is immutable; the convenience methods like [[addMonths]] return new objects.

 ## Convenience Methods